 Ol Pejeta Birds; African Black Duck, Spur-winged Goose, Yellow-billed Stork, Saddle-billed Stork, Secretarybird, African Spoonbill, Hamerkop, White-backed Vulture, Ruppell’s Vulture, Lappet-faced Vulture, Bateleur, Martial Eagle, Grey-crowned Crane, African Cuckoo, Dusky Nightjar, Pennant-winged Nightjar, Somali Tit, Kori Bustard, Ruff, Meyer’s Parrot, Black-winged Lapwing, White Helmetshrike, Namaqua Dove, African Swift, Nanyuki Black-lored Babbler, Pgymy Falcon, Shikra, Long-crested Eagle, Lizard Buzzard, Gabar Goshawk, Black-chested Snake-Eagle, Eastern Chanting Goshawk, African Hawk Eagle, Common Buzzard, White-eyed Kestrel, Steppe Eagle,

-Paradise Lost Resort in Kenya was started in 1996 by coffee farmers in Kiambu.
-The scenery is beautiful which exudes such beauty that the name fittingly benefits the surroundings and nature.
+Paradise Lost Resort in Kenya is an excellent birding hotspot close to Nairobi city.
+The scenery is beautiful which exudes such beauty that the name competently benefits the surroundings and nature.
 The main attraction is the caves, which have a waterfall at the entrance, they were used by the Mau Mau during the fight for independence in Kenya.
-Paradise Lost has different habitats wetlands, grasslands, plantations, and a forest that are rewarding and productive for bird life.
-There is a coffee factory within Paradise Lost, where they blend and sell it to consumers at an affordable price.
+Paradise Lost has varied habitats wetlands, grasslands, plantations, and a forest that is rewarding and productive for stunning bird species There is a coffee factory within Paradise Lost, where they blend and sell it to consumers at an affordable price.
 There are quite a number of birds to see and record in Paradise Lost